gamkedo-la/RocketClicker/README.md

-# Five minutes
+# The Spinnning Comet Escape

-A meteor base-building game
+A spinning comet base-building and escaping game

 ## Requirements

 [Node.js](https://nodejs.org) will be required to start and run the project.

-If you are interested in editing/building the assets, you will need `Aseprite`, `Tiled` or `Blockbench`.
+If you are interested in editing/building the assets, you will need `Blockbench`.

 ## Available Commands